 The USAF later obtained hand-me-down A-1H machines.
 Typical colors of these machines were light gray on the belly, with a disruptive pattern of light brown and green on top; some photos show machines painted black on the belly, presumably for night action.
 Air Force Spads were heavily used in the "Sandy" role, named for the radio callsign, protecting rescue helicopters; in fact, Air Force Spads remained in combat in Vietnam up to the final withdrawal of US forces in 1972.BACK_TO_TOP

-* Foreign use of the Skyraider was modest -- the US did not push it on the export market because there was such high demand for the machine by the US Navy and Marines.
+* Foreign use of the Skyraider was modest -- the US did not push it on the export market, since there was such high demand for the machine by the US Navy and Marines.
 The British Royal Navy Fleet Air Arm (FAA) was the first foreign operator, obtaining 50 AD-4W AEW machines under the Mutual Defense Assistance Program from 1951.
 As mentioned, the FAA Skyraiders were designated "Skyraider AEW.1".
 20 of these machines were new-build, the rest were US Navy hand-me-downs.
 Some of the Skyraider AEW.1 machines participated in Operation MUSKETEER, the ill-fated Anglo-French-Israeli seizure of the Suez Canal in 1956.

 The AEW.1s were effectively replaced by the Fairey Gannet AEW.3 in late 1960, though a few continued to fly in secondary roles into 1962.
 After their retirement, a dozen were sold to a Swedish company, Svensk Flygjanst AB, to be operated as target tow tugs under contract to the Flygvapnet, the Swedish air force.
 They were modified for the role by Scottish Aviation at Prestwick, with extraneous gear such as the radar / radome and tailhook removed, and the fuselage compartment set up as a tow winch operator's station, with bubble windows on each side to give the operator a view to the rear.
 These aircraft were painted bright yellow in service, lest pilots get confused and take on the tug instead of the target.
 Two more AEW.1 machines were later obtained as spares hulks.
 The Swedish Skyraider target tugs served into the early 1970s.